okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oin-sso-overview/index.md

 * Adds the Acme app integration from the Okta Admin Console
 * Follows the instructions provided by Acme to configure the app integration
 * Configures the Okta authentication policy and the group of Initech employees who will have access to the Acme app
-* Tests signing in to the Acme app with existing Okta credentials to verify the authentication flow.
+* Tests signing in to the Acme app with existing Okta credentials to verify the authentication flow

 Initech's group of employees with privileged access can sign in to the Acme app with their existing Okta credentials and no additional Acme app registration is required.